johansenja/pg_unicode_font_replace/readme.md

 ##Contribution

-Fork, clone, pull request - all the good stuff
+Fork, clone, pull request - all the good stuff.
+Bump the version number in `unicode_font_replace.sql`

 ##License